Making Meadows appeal

-Wildflower meadows provide food and shelter for many vital pollinators and plants that in turn support birds like the skylark and the turtle dove.
+Wildflower meadows provide food and shelter for many insects and plants that in turn support small animals and birds, like the skylark and the turtle dove.

 Places for enjoying nature

-There's nothing like running through the long grasses in summer meadows.
+There's nothing like the feeling of brushing your hands against long grasses in summer meadows.
 It's part of our childhood and natural heritage.

 Why give to the National Trust?